simonvs/Probe-Designer/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Diseñador de sondas de hibridación's documentation!
+Documentación de Software Diseñador de sondas de hibridación
 ==============================================================

 .. toctree::
    :maxdepth: 2